Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 What is the entrance fee for Pamukkale?

-The entrance ticket for Pamukkale Travertines (Cotton Castle) is 110 Turkish Lira or 7.5 USD, and it includes a visit to the ancient city of Hierapolis.
+The entrance ticket for Pamukkale Travertines (Cotton Castle) is around 30 euros or 33 USD, and it includes a visit to the ancient city of Hierapolis.

-The entrance ticket for swimming at Cleopatra’s Ancient Pool at Pamukkale is 100 Turkish Lira or around 7 USD.
+The entrance ticket for swimming at Cleopatra’s Ancient Pool at Pamukkale is paid separately, around 6 USD.

 Entrance ticket to Pamukkale, Turkey